 Negative Space: Occupy Wall Street and the 9/11 Memorial

-There’s a conspiracy theory making the rounds at Occupy Wall Street that alleges building 7 of the old World Trade Center was blown up deliberately on 9/11 because it housed documents revealing government collusion with widespread insider trading on Wall Street.
+There’s a conspiracy theory making the rounds at Occupy Wall Street that alleges that building no. 7 of the old World Trade Center was blown up deliberately on 9/11 because it housed documents revealing government collusion with widespread insider trading on Wall Street.

 Ah-hem.
 Excuse me, guys.
 First of all, widespread insider trading is a fact of life among the wealthy in America.
 Just visit any country club.
 Secondly, your movement doesn’t need conspiracy theories to ignite outrage.
 If the fact that Wall Street bankers nearly ruined the global economy with their greed and corruption and then got the taxpayers to foot the bill doesn’t do it for you, no 9/11 conspiracy theory is going to strike the match.